 Maitake mushroom is generally well tolerated and has minimum risks, but there are some side effects you might experience while consuming it or its extracts.
 You might need to consult your doctor if these side effects become troublesome.

 - Allergic reactions: rashes, itching, hives, stomach cramps, difficulty in breathing, facial swelling

 - Lowering blood sugar

 Read More: Do cordyceps mushrooms have any dangers?

 When Should You Avoid Maitake Mushrooms?

-However, you need to talk to your healthcare provider before taking supplements for weight loss.
-Also, you need to talk to your doctor if you develop any side effects while taking maitake mushrooms for weight loss.
+However, it would be best to talk to your healthcare provider before taking supplements for weight loss.
+Also, you need to speak to your doctor if you develop any side effects while taking maitake mushrooms for weight loss.

 Have you tried Maitake mushrooms for weight loss?
 We would love to hear about your experience with the mushroom.
 Let us know in the comments section.